allegheny/cmpsc195sp12/source/cal/week04-1.markdown

 would not.

-In each case, some starter code has been provided.
+In each case, some starter code has been provided. **Record your solutions in your lab notebook for future reference.**

 ## Four Circles